2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 pm – Remainder of the afternoon at your leisure.

 Our local Osakan guide will gently open the doors for us to see the city through the eyes of its inhabitants.
-Yuki will introduce us to some of Osaka’s classic dishes including Okonomiyaki (Savoury pancakes), Takoyaki (Osaka’s famous octopus dumplings) as well as demystifying for us one of Japan’s most iconic and often misunderstood culinary institutions – Fugu (Japanese Blowfish).
+Yuki will introduce us to some of Osaka’s classic dishes including Okonomiyaki (Savoury pancakes), Takoyaki (Osaka’s famous octopus dumplings) and smokey grilled Yakitori (chicken skewers) in one of Osaka’s off-the-beaten track neighbourhoods.

 Accommodation: Cross Hotel Osaka